-The company performed a qualitative assessment as of October 2, 2022 over all three reporting units.
+The company performed a qualitative assessment as of October 1, 2023 over all three reporting units.
 As a result of the financial performance for the Residential Kitchen reporting unit, the company completed a quantitative analysis.
-The fair value of the reporting unit exceeded its carrying unit by approximately 20% and no impairment of goodwill was recognized.
+The primary indicator of impairment was market conditions resulting in lower than expected revenue performance in the current year and forecasted revenues for future periods.
+The fair value of the reporting unit exceeded its carrying unit by more than 10% and no impairment of goodwill was recognized.
+The company believes the assumptions utilized within the qualitative analysis are reasonable and consistent with assumptions that would be used by other marketplace participants.

 Based on the qualitative assessment for all other reporting units it was determined there was no impairment of goodwill.
-The company has not recognized any goodwill impairments and therefore there are no accumulated impairment losses
+The company has not recognized any goodwill impairments and therefore there are no accumulated impairment losses.